 Even if the interlock is provided by the inverter status signal, enough failsafe is not ensured depending on the failure status of the inverter itself.
-For example, even if the interlock is provided using the inverter fault output signal, start signal and RUN signal output, there is a case where a fault output signal is not output and RUN signal is kept output even if an inverter fault occurs.
+For example, even if the interlock is provided using the inverter alarm output signal, start signal and RUN signal output, there is a case where an alarm output signal is not output and RUN signal is kept output even if an inverter alarm occurs.